Thomas Antonsen

+Early life and career

-He graduated from Cornell University wth a B.S. degree in electrical engineering in 1973, an M.S. in 1976 and a Ph.D. in 1977.
+Antonsen graduated from Cornell University with a B.S. degree in electrical engineering in 1973, an M.S. in 1976 and a Ph.D. in 1977.

 He was a National Research Council postdoctoral fellow at the Naval Research Laboratory in 1976-77 and a research scientist in the Research Laboratory of Electronics at MIT from 1977 to 1980.
 He joined the faculty of the University of Maryland in 1980 as a research assistant, where his research interests include nonlinear dynamics and chaos and plasma theory.
 He was appointed professor at Maryland in 1989.

+Honors and awards

-He was named a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2012 for contributions to the theory of magnetically confined plasmas, laser-plasma interactions and high power coherent radiation sources and then a Fellow of the American Physical Society in 1986 for contributions to the theory of the stability of high temperature plasmas and the theory of the production of intense ion beams".
+Antonsen was elected a Fellow of the American Physical Society in 1986 for "contributions to the theory of the stability of high temperature plasmas and the theory of the production of intense ion beams".
+He was named a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2012 for "contributions to the theory of magnetically confined plasmas, laser-plasma interactions and high power coherent radiation sources".

-He is the 2016 recipient of the John Pierce Award for Excellence in Vacuum Electronics.
+Antonsen was awarded the 2016 John Pierce Award for Excellence in Vacuum Electronics from IEEE.
+He was also awarded the 2022 IEEE Marie Sklodowska-Curie Award and the 2023 James Clerk Maxwell Prize for Plasma Physics from the American Physical Society.

+Personal life

-He is married with 3 children.
+Antonsen is married with 3 children.